millisom/GluGuide/UCManagePost.md

 In general, a user will create a post, view all posts, edit them as needed, and occasionally delete posts.

 ### 2.2 Creation
 The creation of a new post.
-The user will be asked to enter a title and the content of the post.
+The user will be asked to enter a title and the content of the post and optionally attach pictures.

 ![Create Post Diagram](Assets/Create%20post%20drawio.drawio.png)
 ![Create Post Mockup](Assets/Create.png)